syswonder/hvisor-book-en/src/chap04/subchap02/RISC-AIA.md

 }
 ```
 ## Interrupt Process
-After hvisor completes the simulation of APLIC initialization through a page fault, it enters the virtual machine.
-Taking the interrupt generated by a keyboard press as an example: the interrupt signal first arrives at OpenSBI, then is routed to hvisor, and according to the configuration of the target register, it writes to the virtual interrupt file to trigger the external interrupt of the virtual machine.
+After hvisor completes the simulation of APLIC initialization for the virtual machine through a page fault, it enters the virtual machine.
+Taking the interrupt generated by a keyboard press as an example: the interrupt signal first arrives at OpenSBI, then is routed to hvisor, and based on the configuration of the target register, it writes to the virtual interrupt file to trigger an external interrupt in the virtual machine.

-# Software Interrupt
+# Software Interrupts
-After enabling the AIA specification, the Linux kernel of the virtual machine sends IPIs via MSI mode, eliminating the need to use the ecall instruction to fall into hvisor.
+After enabling the AIA specification, the Linux kernel of the virtual machine sends IPIs through MSI, eliminating the need to trap into hvisor using the ecall instruction.

 <img src="../img/riscv_aia_ipi.jpg"  style="zoom:40%;" />

-As shown in the figure, in hvisor, writing to the specified hart's interrupt file can trigger an IPI.
+As shown in the diagram, in hvisor, writing to the interrupt file of a specified hart can trigger an IPI.

-In the virtual machine, writing to the specified virtual interrupt file can implement IPIs within the virtual machine without the need for hvisor's simulation support.
+In the virtual machine, writing to a specified virtual interrupt file can achieve IPIs within the virtual machine, without the need for simulation support from hvisor.